kubernetes-retired/contrib/Ingress/controllers/haproxy/README.md

 - Scrape :1936/;csv and autoscale services
 - Better https support.
 3 options to handle ssl:
   1. __Termination__: certificate lives on load balancer.
 All traffic to load balancer is encrypted, traffic from load balancer to service is not.
-  2. __Pass Through__: Load balancer drops down to L4 balancing and forwards TCP encrypted packets to destination.
-  3. __Redirect__: All traffic is https.
+  2. __Redirect__: All traffic is https.
 HTTP connections are encrypted using load balancer certs.

-  Currently you need to trigger TCP loadbalancing for your https service by specifying it in loadbalancer.json.
+  Currently you need to trigger TCP loadbalancing for your https service.
 Support for the other 2 would be nice.
-- Multinamespace support: Currently the controller only watches a single namespace for services.
 - Support for external services (eg: amazon rds)
-- Dynamically modify loadbalancer.json.
-Will become unnecessary when we have a loadbalancer resource.
 - Headless services: I just didn't think people would care enough about this.

 [![Analytics](https://kubernetes-site.appspot.com/UA-36037335-10/GitHub/contrib/service-loadbalancer/README.md?pixel)]()